Discover more from Dr. Mercola's Censored Library (Private Membership)

 As noted by Goodrich, "It was a very upsetting time in my life and medical professionals really weren't any help at all in trying to figure out what caused things."
 After a lot of reading and researching, he decided to cut out seed oils from his diet, and in just two days, his 16-year-long bout with irritable bowel disease started to dramatically improve.

 "I started immediately feeling better," he says.
 He also lost a significant amount of weight over the next two months.
-After that, he stopped eating carbs and realized he must have had a severe case of gluten intolerance.

 "Being an engineer by trade, I did a lot of experimenting.
 What can I eat?
 What brings back the symptoms?
 What do I have to avoid to keep the symptoms away?
 And it was a transformation that made everybody I worked with comment on what a difference they saw in me.
 It was a very quick change," he says.